phillord/tawny-owl/docs/getting-started.md

         Red, Green, Blue

-Tawny-OWL can be considerably more succient than Manchester OWL.
+Tawny-OWL can be considerably more succinct than Manchester OWL.

 ## Adding and Removing entities interactively.